 The rising cost of health care is one of the most serious and complex issues facing society.
-It's likely to be the third greatest expense in retirement,1 behind housing and transportation.
-But many people remain unprepared or uncertain how they’ll deal with health care in retirement.
+It's often the fourth greatest expense in retirement, but for many people it can be the second-largest expense in retirement next to housing.1 But many people remain unprepared or uncertain how they’ll deal with health care in retirement.

-Reality could be much different according to a 2010 study that estimates out-of-pocket health care expense for a 65-year-old couple retiring today and living for 20 years will range from $250,000 to $430,000.3 That could mean as much as $10,750 a year per person in out-of-pocket health care expenses.
+Reality could be much different according to a 2015 study that estimates out-of-pocket health care expense for a 65-year-old couple retiring today and living for 20 years will range from $259,000-$392,000.4 That could mean as much as $9,800 a year per person in out-of-pocket health care expenses.

 Taking care of yourself and planning how to address future health care expenses are smart strategies.